nnsee/fileless-elf-exec/README.md

   -p PATH, --python-path PATH
                         path to python on target if '-c' is used (default:
                         '/usr/bin/env python3')
+  -w CHARS, --wrap CHARS
-  -z LEVEL, --compression-level LEVEL
+                        when base64-encoding the elf, how many characters to wrap to a newline (default: 0) -z LEVEL, --compression-level LEVEL
                         zlib compression level, 0-9 (default: 9)
 ```